 - Alternative Site Testing, including doctors’ offices, clinics, pharmacies, etc.

-- Patient self-testing in the home
+- Patients self-testing at home

 In 2012, Siemens Healthcare launched the UBI-developed Xprecia Stride™ Coagulation Analyzer and specialized test strips to provide a quick, convenient, and accurate method for medical practitioners to conduct PT/INR testing in the hospital and alternative site testing facilities.